The art of numbers: Pricing strategies and psychology

 - Outside of the numbers themselves, you can also drive urgency for products by offering limited-time deals.

-But, truly there are so many tricks for driving customers to buy more of your stuff.
+But, truly there are so many pricing tactics for driving customers to buy more of your stuff.
 Obviously, your first step is to have a great business and a great product.
 From there, you can use psychology to increase revenue and grow your small business.

 The pricing of your wares doesn’t have to rely upon psychological tricks though.
 There are many strategies that are much more straightforward.